In order to bring you the best organic produce, some ingredients may differ from those depicted.

 In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.

-Transfer the fish to a plate.
+Transfer the fish and tomatoes to a plate.
 While the fish is cooking, finish the green beans and warm the cannellini puree.

 Finish the green beans; heat the cannellini puree

-- Strip the parsley leaves from the stems; coarsely chop the leaves and stir half into the bowl with the green beans.
+- Strip the parsley leaves from the stems; coarsely chop the leaves.
+Stir half the parsley into the bowl with the green beans.
 Set aside the remaining parsley for garnish.

 In the same pot used for the green beans, stir in the cannellini puree and 1 tablespoon [2 TBL] oil and cook over medium heat until the puree is heated through, 1 to 2 minutes.
 Remove from the heat and season to taste with salt and pepper.

 Spread the cannellini puree on individual plates.
-Top with the fish, tomatoes, and green beans.
+Top with the fish and tomatoes and green beans.
 Spoon on the green goddess dressing, garnish with the remaining parsley, and serve.

 - Fill a sauce pot with water for the beans.